mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 ![_config.yml]({{ site.baseurl }}/images/OPENFAAS_UI.png)

-# Installation of OpenFaas CLI
+# Installation of OpenFaaS CLI

-The client allows building and deploying functions as a service based on a yaml descriptor Let´s deploy the samples provided
+The client allows building and deploying functions as a service based on a YAML descriptor Let´s deploy the samples provided

 ```bash